duckquan/orc-s-adventure/README.md

 HOW TO PLAY :

-  Use button UP,RIGHT,LEFT and DOWN to move the orc to dodge all the dangerous creatures
+  Use button UP,RIGHT,LEFT and DOWN to move the Orc to dodge all the dangerous creatures

-  Use button m to mute or unmute the background music
+  Use button 'm' to mute or unmute the background music

 GAME FORMAT